Your guests form an opinion about your home before they sit down. It’s the stuff you stopped seeing three months after you moved in.

 Image Credit: reddit.com (Images are enhanced with advanced AI Technology to improve quality)

-A tube of construction adhesive squeezed between the subfloor and the joist from below costs $7 and silences the wrong kind of creak in about 10 minutes.
+A $7 tube of construction adhesive between subfloor and joist silences the wrong kind of creak in about ten minutes.
+That’s gas-station-coffee money for a fix Dave swears by.

 18. Your Thermostat Setting and What It Signals

-Guests won’t touch your thermostat, but they form a judgment about it within 30 seconds.
+Guests won’t touch your thermostat.
+They judge it within 30 seconds anyway.

-Builders will quietly tell you the next few items are what separates a house that “shows well” from one that doesn’t.
+Builders will quietly tell you the next few separate a house that shows well from one that doesn’t.

 19. A Wobbly Handrail at the Bottom of the Stairs

-If you have stairs, every guest who uses them grabs the handrail.
+If you have stairs, every guest grabs the handrail.
+Every single one.

 20. How Many Family Photos Are on Display